 You are entitled to have a rally, press conference or demonstration on the steps of City Hall or in the plaza directly in front of the steps.
 (City Hall Park also is open for such events, but these are subject to the normal rules for parks events.)
-You do not need a permit for events in front of City Hall, but you do need to schedule your event with Police Department officials at City Hall.
+You do not need a permit for events in front of City Hall, but you do need to schedule your event with Police Department officials.

-To schedule an event, call the security desk at (212) 788-6688.
+To schedule an event, call the NYPD Precinct 5 Community Affairs Division at (212) 341-5063.
 Though you are entitled to have an event, there are certain restrictions at City Hall.
 Groups are limited to 300 people, and only a portion of the steps may be used.
 All attending an event must pass through a metal detector.

 What else should I know?